 They’re enjoyable sensory experiences, too.
 Customers can feel the material used to make the product, experience the taste of edible items, and get a VIP look at products outside of their packaging.
 If a demo impresses a customer, this creates a desire to purchase.

 Building a positive shopping environment puts customers at ease and keeps them coming back.
 Small things can have a big impact on ambiance.
 Music choice is a great example.
-Recent research found that customers shopping for wine were more likely to buy German wine if German music was playing, and French wine if French music was playing – even though they had no recollection of the music they were listening to.
+Recent research from Psychologist World found that customers shopping for wine were more likely to buy German wine if German music was playing, and French wine if French music was playing - even though they had no recollection of the music they were listening to.
 These decisions were all made subconsciously.
 When marketers implement strategies like this based on cognitive science and neuroscience, it can also be classified as neuromarketing.

 Injecting fun and urgency into the buying journey is a great way to improve the customer experience.
 Contests, sweepstakes, and promotions create opportunities for people to get something in exchange for engaging with a brand.
 And brands are likely to get something back in return – a third of entrants sign up to receive further marketing communications.